attack68/rateslib/docs/source/i_whatsnew.rst

 Some themes for this release involved:

 - extensive revisions to use *indexes*.
-The cookbook article :ref:`'Using Curves with an Index and Inflation Instruments' <cookbook-doc>` outlines best practice.
+  `Cookbook: Using Curves with an Index and Inflation Instruments <z_index_bonds_and_fixings.html>`_ outlines best practice.
 - extensions to bond calculation modes to provide more flexibility.
-The cookbook article :ref:`'Understanding and Customising FixedRateBond Conventions' <cookbook-doc>` outlines best practice.
+  `Cookbook: Understanding and Customising FixedRateBond Conventions <z_bond_conventions.html>`_ outlines best practice.
 - restructuring all pricing objects types' (:class:`~rateslib.curves.Curve`, :class:`~rateslib.curves.LineCurve`, :class:`~rateslib.fx_volatility.FXDeltaVolSmile`,
   :class:`~rateslib.fx_volatility.FXSabrSmile`) **attributes** to improve mutability safeguards,